 The title ND, Naturopathic Doctor, and Naturopath are protected titles.
 This means that only individuals who have demonstrated the education and qualification to practice can use the title.

 Yes.
-Our practitioners are educated and trained to provide safe treatments, effective treatments for our patients.
-We will always take into consideration your complete medical history and make recommendations based on your individual needs.
+Our practitioners are educated and trained to provide safe treatments, customized treatments for our patients.
+We will always take into consideration your complete health history and make recommendations based on your individual needs.

 No. We will work in cooperation with your medical doctor if you wish; however, you may make an appointment without a referral.
 When appropriate, you should discuss any naturopathic treatments with your medical doctor.

 Yes.
 We will always work in cooperation with other physicians or medical providers to achieve the best care for our patients.
 When appropriate, we will refer patients back to their medical doctor for further testing or consultation with a specialist.